keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - If there are instances in multiple Availability Zones, it will terminate an instance from the Availability Zone with the most instances.
 If there is more than one Availability Zone with the same max number of instances, it will choose the Availability Zone where instances use the oldest launch configuration.
   - It will then determine which unprotected instances in the selected Availability Zone use the oldest launch configuration.
 If there is one such instance, it will terminate it.
   - If there are multiple instances to terminate, it will determine which unprotected instances are closest to the next billing hour.
 (This helps you maximize the use of your EC2 instances and manage your Amazon EC2 usage costs.)
 If there are some instances that match this criteria, they will be terminated.
-- This flow chart can provide futher clarity on how the default Auto Scaling policy decides which instances to delete:
+- This flow chart can provide further clarity on how the default Auto Scaling policy decides which instances to delete:

 ![Screen Shot 2020-06-19 at 5 19 02 PM](https://user-images.githubusercontent.com/13093517/85180270-0093c200-b251-11ea-97e3-ed9a80ee5d65.png)